yugabyte/ybm-cli/internal/formatter/templates/README.md

-We are using a modified version of templates package from the docker-cli project ([from here](https://github.com/docker/cli/blob/master/templates/templates.go)).
+This project uses a modified version of templates package from the docker-cli project ([from here](https://github.com/docker/cli/blob/master/templates/templates.go)).
 This package is available under the Apache 2.0 License which is available below.